deiman/mightycrawler/README.md

 * userAgent: The user agent the crawler identifies itself as.

-* defaultPage: When storing storing pages to disk, any page URLs ending with "/" will have the string given here appended to the path.
-Else the URL would map to a file system directory (thus no content could be stored there).
+* defaultPage: When storing pages to disk, URLs ending with "/" are appended with the file name given here.
+The URL would else map to a directory name - making storage impossible.

 * defaultEncoding: Use this encoding to store content unless content-type is specified in the HTTP response header.